D-REX: Dialogue Relation Extraction with Explanations: Baseline Models

 \section{Baseline Models}

-We first introduce approaches for relation extraction and explanation extraction based on state-of-the-art language models.
+We first introduce approaches for RE and EE based on state-of-the-art language models.
 We then propose a multitask approach that performs both tasks jointly.
 Our approaches use BERT\textsubscript{base} \cite{devlin-etal-2019-bert} and RoBERTa\textsubscript{base} \cite{roberta} pre-trained models\footnote{Pre-trained models obtained from https://github.com/huggingface/transformers \cite{wolf-etal-2020-transformers}}, and follow their respective fine-tuning protocols.

 For all models, we maintain a single input format, which follows from \citeauthor{yu-etal-2020-dialogue}.
 Formally, for a dialogue $d$, subject $s$, object $o$, relation $r$, and explanation $ex$, the input sequence to all models is [CLS]\{$r/ex$[SEP]\}$s$[SEP]$o$[SEP]$d$, where \{$r/ex$[SEP]\} denotes that the relation or explanation may be included depending on the task setting.
-For RoBERTa models, we use the \textless s\textgreater and \textless/s\textgreater tokens rather than [CLS] and [SEP], respectively.
+For RoBERTa models, we use the \textless s\textgreater\;and \textless/s\textgreater\; tokens rather than [CLS] and [SEP], respectively.